imbeerus/multispan-view/README.md

 #### Data binding
 If you use data binding you can use [this][4] adapter

-For more information see `app` directory and documentation
+For more information see `app` directory

 ## Issue Tracking
 Found a bug?
 Have an idea for an improvement?
 Feel free to [add an issue](../../issues)